The size and colour of your tattoos makes all the difference when considering the time it takes to remove a tattoo completely.

 This means the time your tattoo removal takes is going to vary, and you need a personalised consultation to have your tattoo(s) examined and a realistic quote of time and cost can be made up.

+At ENRICH, we use the picosecond laser available for tattoo removal.
 The time it takes for tattoo removal depends entirely on the size and colours of your tattoo(s).
 You will need to wait several weeks, up to eight, between sessions so that your skin can heal.
-A session takes up to an hour, but this can be negotiated with your tattoo removalist depending on what needs to be done.
+A session takes up to an hour, but this can be negotiated with your tattoo removalist, depending on what needs to be done.
 If you have more than one colour, these can be done on alternate sessions, meaning the full tattoo can be removed faster than if the tattoo is just one colour.

 The most important factor in tattoo removal is how well your skin can eliminate the broken-up pieces of pigment.
 The rate at which this occurs will be different for everyone, but there are several factors that come into play, including your skin type, pigment layering (cover-up tattoos), where the tattoo is on your body, the vividness of the ink, and any scarring present.